Skip to main content

 {{context.conversation_id}} # WhatsApp conversation ID

-# Flow variables
+# Workflow variables

 {{last_user_input}} # The received message text